 - A sturdy tripod is essential for landscape photography

 - Lenses from wide angle to around 70mm.
 Lenses with a filter thread are ideal as these allow the use of filters, some extreme wide angel lenses such as 12-24mm don’t allow the use of conventional filters.

 - A cable release for long exposures is an ideal and inexpensive way of activating your camera shutter

 - Camera rain cover – either a bespoke cover or a simple plastic bag to protect your camera from the element

-Other recommenced equipment.
+Other recommended equipment.

 - Warm and waterproof clothing including hat and gloves

 - Windproof umbrella – not essential but very helpful if the weather takes a turn for the worse.